White House and congressional leaders scrap import-based tax

 Share via Email

-WASHINGTON — Trump administration officials and congressional leaders are no longer considering an import-based tax system to rewrite the tax code.
-That had been contemplated to lower rates without blowing a hole in the budget.
+WASHINGTON — Trump administration officials and congressional leaders are no longer considering an import-based tax system to rewrite the tax code, which was welcomed by Foreign Affairs Minister Chrystia Freeland.

+A border tax system had been contemplated to lower rates without blowing a hole in the American budget.

+U.S. officials said in a joint statement they're "confident" that such a system is no longer needed to reduce rates.

 The joint statement came from Treasury Secretary Steve Mnuchin, White House economics aide Gary Cohn, House Speaker Paul Ryan, Senate Majority Leader Mitch McConnell, Senate Finance Committee Chairman Orrin Hatch and House Ways and Means Committee Chairman Kevin Brady.